Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Coming up with ideas for online events that promote the client's message and will reach the target audience is the new "must-have" tactic.

-During the pandemic, community managers had to become comfortable planning and hosting live events, which often meant they needed a firm grasp of the most popular tech platforms and master the more difficult task of keeping attendees engaged while sitting in front of a screen.
+During the pandemic, community managers had to become comfortable planning and hosting live events.
+This often meant they needed a firm grasp of the most popular tech platforms and mastered the more difficult task of keeping attendees engaged while sitting in front of a screen.

 intercom launching a community event on twitter